 During the course of our daily lives, each of us encounters dozens or even hundreds of different products.
 Some of these items have the power to inflict serious bodily harm or even death if they are defective or unreasonably dangerous.
-If you are considering pursuing a product liability claim after this type of accident, the Pembroke Pines attorneys at Cohn & Smith can guide you through the process.Establishing the Responsibility of a Manufacturer for a Defective Device
+If you are considering pursuing a product liability claim after an accident involving a manufacturing defect, the Pembroke Pines product liability attorneys at Cohn & Smith can guide you through the process.Establishing Responsibility for a Manufacturing Defect

 Product liability cases can involve multiple theories of liability.
 In addition to a negligence claim, a person hurt by a defective device may also consider pursuing a strict liability action and a breach of warranty claim.
 Allegations concerning a breach of warranty may involve either an express warranty, which is an actual representation as to the product’s safety, or an implied warranty, which is a general understanding that the product would not cause harm if it is used as it was intended to be used.